birdwingo/react-native-swipe-modal/README.md

 - `barColor` (optional, default: `'white'`): The color of the bar at the top of the modal.

 - `maxHeight` (optional, default: `'max'`): The maximum height of the modal.
 It can be set to `'max'`, `'auto'`, or a specific number.
-If `auto` maxHeight of modal will the height modal children need.
+If `'auto'` maxHeight of modal will the height modal children need.

-- `defaultHeight` (optional, default: `maxHeight`): The default height of the modal.
+- `defaultHeight` (optional, default: `'maxHeight'`): The default height of the modal.

 - `fixedHeight` (optional, default: `false`): Set to `true` if you want to maintain a fixed height for the modal.
 It means that the height of the modal will get back to the initial position after swipe, if modal was not closed.

 - `style` (optional): Additional styles to be applied to the modal.

 - `closeTrigger` (optional, default: `'swipeDown'`): The trigger to close the modal.
-It can be set to `'swipeDown'` or `'minHeight'`. `swipeDown` means that modal will close when modal was swiped down by `'closeTriggerValue'`. `'minHeight'` means that modal will close when height of modal is less than `closeTriggerValue`.
+It can be set to `'swipeDown'` or `'minHeight'`. `'swipeDown'` means that modal will close when modal was swiped down by `closeTriggerValue`. `'minHeight'` means that modal will close when height of modal is less than `closeTriggerValue`.

 - `closeTriggerValue` (optional, default: `10`): The value that triggers the modal to close when using the `closeTrigger`.